sola-st/WasmBench/dataset/README.md

+This folder contains scripts to prepare the archives.
 Please see the [releases](https://github.com/sola-st/WasmBench/releases) for the full dataset, including all binaries.
-This is only for scripts to prepare the archives.